-99Tc exists in the Northwest plume groundwater as the pertechnetate ion (TcO4), which can be removed by ion exchange technology.
+99 Tc exists in the Northwest Plume groundwater as the pertechnetate ion (TcO4), which can be removed by ion exchange technology.
 During the first two years of pilot operation, four types of ion exchange resin were evaluated for performance.
 Based on cost and effectiveness, Purolite A-520-E was selected as the preferred resin.

 Ion exchange is carried out in a pressurized vessel that contains a bed of ion exchange resin composed of small, spherically-shaped beads.
 Effluent from the air stripper flows through a header at the top of the vessel, flows downward to a lateral collection assembly at the bottom of the vessel, and exits the ion exchange vessel.
 As contaminated water flows downward through the resin bed, anions are exchanged for chloride ions on the resin beads.
+Pertechnetate ions have a greater affinity for some resins than other anions in the groundwater (sulfates, chlorides, nitrates, etc.); thus, pertechnetate ions tend to preferentially adsorb onto the surface of the resin beads (DOE 1993, Section 3.1).
+As shown in Section 7, water treated at the NWPGS passes through two resin vessels arranged in series (i.e., a lead and lag vessel); there are two sets of lead and lag vessels that treat water in parallel.
 Pertechnetate ions passing through the ion exchange bed are removed until the available exchange sites are filled, after which these ions will begin to "leak" through the ion exchange columns and appear in the effluent stream.
 This "leaking" is defined as breakthrough, which is determined from sampling data.
-Pertechnetate ions have a greater affinity for some resins than other anions in the groundwater (sulfates, chlorides, nitrates, etc.); thus, pertechnetate ions tend to preferentially adsorb onto the surface of the resin beads (DOE 1993, Section 3.1).
+Water samples are collected monthly from the lead vessels influent and effluent for 99Tc analysis.
+Generally, when effluent concentration approaches 100% of the influent concentration, the planning process to replace the ion exchange resin in the lead vessels begins.
+The effluent from the lead vessels pass through the lag vessels where the resin removes pertechnetate ions so that the system remains operational while preparations are made to replace the resin in the lead vessels.
+After the lead vessels receive new resin, they are placed in the lag positions; doing so ensures that the lag vessels have fresh resin to adequately perform the "polishing" function in this treatment process.